-It took me about a year to close my steel business after this, and another couple of years to finally open the doors to Value Stock Guide.
+It took me about a year to close my steel business after that fateful day in September 2008, and another couple of years to finally open the doors to Value Stock Guide.
 The interim period involved a lot of introspection and figuring things out.
 Being forced into closing a business due to economic conditions is not a very good experience, but in many ways, this was the defining moment that finally turned me into a value investor.

 Today, I manage Value Stock Guide and help hundreds of my members achieve portfolio growth that they could only dream of in the past.
-I make time to pursue my other passions - hiking and running, and being a dad to two wonderful boys.
+I make time to pursue my other passions - hiking and running, and being a dad to two wonderful boys, and a loving partner.
 I call Michigan my home and I think after 20 years here I have finally figured out the weather.

-Since that article in New York Times, I have been featured at, or have been syndicated at the following
+Since that article in the New York Times, I have been featured at, or syndicated at the following

-There is also a Wikipedia page on me.
+There is also a Wikipedia page about me.

 So how does my experience help me pick stocks better?
 For one, I look at a business (and stock) from an owner’s perspective.
 If the business is creating value for the owners (shareholders), it is a good investment at a right price.
 I do not worry about efficient markets or other academic theories – they often breakdown for the small capitalization stocks where I most often hunt for value.
 This allows me to focus on picking the right stocks and ignore the wall street noise.